 Between 30-40 percent of our trials are run in collaboration with pharmaceutical and medical device companies, both large and small.
 Recent partners include Boston Scientific, Medtronic and Abbott Vascular.

-The rest of our work is primarily funded through the National Institute for Health Research (NIHR), Medical Research Council (MRC) and through medical charities such as the British Heart Foundation (BHF).
+The rest of our work is primarily funded through the National Institute for Health and Care Research (NIHR), Medical Research Council (MRC) and through medical charities such as the British Heart Foundation (BHF).

 Our portfolio includes early phase trials of new drug treatments for cardiovascular disease, assessing safety and tolerable doses, but we do much more than that.
 Much of our work also involves looking at complex experimental procedures or techniques as part of later stage clinical trials.